QUICK ANSWER

 Your question history.
 Which questions you got right, which you got wrong, which you marked as "needs review," which you skipped.
 That history is what makes a focused retake study session different from starting over.
 Without it, you go back to randomized question sets without the diagnostic that drove your last study cycle.

 Your exam simulation results.
 The timed practice exam you took in week three that showed you at 78% overall with Brokerage Activities and Procedures below 65%.
 That benchmark was the basis for your final two weeks of study.
-If the subscription ended and you need to retake, that benchmark is gone, and the retake study cycle starts blind.
+If your access ended and you need to retake, that benchmark can be out of reach, and the retake study cycle starts closer to blind.

 Your weak-area diagnostic state.
-Confidence Calibration data, Weak Area Blitz history, Math Coach progress through the 14 calculation types.
+Confidence Calibration data, Weak Area Blitz history, Math Coach progress through the 14 Florida math calculation types.
 These compound over a study cycle: by week 4 the app knows where your gaps are with more precision than you do.
-A subscription that ends takes that diagnostic precision with it.
+Access that ends can take that diagnostic precision with it, depending on the app.

 Your momentum.
 Resubscribing after a gap means re-onboarding, re-orienting, and re-establishing your study routine from a cold start.
 It is not the same as picking up where you left off.